kstenerud/concise-encoding/ce-structure.md

 **Example**:

  * CTE version 1: `c1`
+ * CBE version 1: [`03 01`]

 ### Prerelease Version

-During the pre-release phase, all documents should use version `0` so as not to cause potential compatibility problems once V1 is released.
+During the pre-release phase, all documents **SHOULD** use version `0` so as not to cause potential compatibility problems once V1 is released.
 After release, version 0 will be permanently retired, and considered invalid (there shall be no backwards compatibility to the prerelease spec).

 Numeric Types
 -------------

-The Concise Encoding format itself places no bounds on the range of most numeric types, but implementations (being bound by language, platform, and physical limitations) must [decide which ranges to accept](#user-controllable-limits).
+The Concise Encoding format itself places no bounds on the range of most numeric types, but implementations (being bound by language, platform, and physical limitations) **MUST** [decide which ranges to accept](#user-controllable-limits).

 ### Boolean